Lauren J. Silver,PhD

 329 Cooper Street – Room 212

 Camden, NJ 08102

 Lauren J. Silver is Associate Professor of Childhood Studies at Rutgers University in Camden, NJ.
-Dr. Silver joined the Rutgers-Camden Department of Childhood Studies in 2009 and is also an Affiliate Scholar of the Center for Urban Research and Education.
-She is a critical ethnographer whose work lies at the intersection of the sociology and anthropology of youth, feminist methodologies, and analyses of urban systems.
-Her scholarship centers on the lives of young people who experience structural violence through poverty and social constructions of race, gender, and sexuality; it is deeply connected to the urban places where she lives and works.
+Dr. Silver joined the Rutgers-Camden Department of Childhood Studies in 2009 and is an Affiliate Scholar of the Center for Urban Research and Education and an inaugural Faculty Fellow of the Institute for the Study of Global Racial Justice (2021-2022).
+She is a feminist ethnographer whose work lies at the intersection of abolitionist praxis, queer kinship, and transformative childhood studies.
+Dr. Silver’s scholarship centers the lives of young people who experience gendered and state violence; her particular focus on valuing children’s theorizing brings pressing, often overlooked, perspectives to activist conversations and practices.

 Ph.D. in Education, Culture, and Society, Graduate School of Education (2007) – University of Pennsylvania